ionicon-analytik/PyTRMS/README.md

 Repeat the steps from the [Getting started](https://github.com/ionicon-analytik/PyTRMS#getting-started) section and make sure to use the default options.

-For testing purposes it is strongly recommended to install the `pytrms` package in a fresh virtual environment, separated from the system-wide installed Python packages.
+For testing purposes it is strongly recommended to install the `PyTRMS` package in a fresh virtual environment, separated from the system-wide installed Python packages.

 If you have installed [Python Poetry](https://python-poetry.org/docs/#osx--linux--bashonwindows-install-instructions), managing the dependencies is a breeze.
-In the pytrms folder type `poetry install` to install the `pytrms` package and its dependencies in a fresh virtual environment.
+In the pytrms folder type `poetry install` to install the `PyTRMS` package and its dependencies in a fresh virtual environment.
 To then use any python command in this virtual environment, simply prefix it with `poetry run`, for example like this:
 `> poetry run python examples\breath_tracking.py`